 常見字詞

-According to Hsu achieve adopted Analects ancient authority Ban Gu became become believed Books bureaucratic called centralized Chan Chancellor Chang China Chinese culture classical common concerned Confucian Confucius Creel critical despotic doctrine Dong Zhongshu dynasty early elements Emperor empire essential established examination feudal force Four Fourth heart Heaven Hence History holds Hsiao Hsu Fu-kuan Hsu's human nature idea imperial important influence intellectuals king later learning Legalist Legge Liang living man's Marxism Masters meaning Mencius mind ministers moral Movement Nationalist never observes officials original Party people's period points political practice Press principles punishment rule ruler says scholars schools sense Shang Shi Ji situation social society spirit teaching theory thought thousand tradition trans transformation true understanding University values virtue Western whole Writing Xiong Xue-shu Zhou
+According to Hsu achieve adopted Analects ancient authority Ban Gu became become believed Books bureaucratic called centralized Chan Chancellor China Chinese culture classical common concerned Confucian Confucius Creel critical despotic doctrine Dong Zhongshu dynasty early elements Emperor empire essential established examination feudal force Four Fourth heart Heaven Hence History holds Hsiao Hsu Fu-kuan Hsu's human nature idea imperial important influence intellectuals king later learning Legalist Legge Liang Liang Han living man's Masters meaning Mencius mind ministers moral Movement Nationalist observes officials original Party people's period points political practice Press principles punishment rule ruler says scholars schools sense Shang Shi Ji situation social society spirit teaching theory thought thousand tradition trans transformation true understanding University values virtue Western whole Writing Xiong Xue-shu Zhou